-We arrived for circa 11.30am and the queue for the lunch service was already looking ridiculous!
+We arrived for circa 11.30am and the queue for the lunch service was already looking keen.

 The menu is painless to follow and their specials are presented on a mini black board.

-Pimietos De Padrón £5.75.
-Plump and taste like how they should.
+Pimietos De Padrón £5.75 were Plump and taste like how they should – brilliant.
 We are off to a good start.

 Pan con tomate £3.50 a piece.
-The tomatoes are some the sweetest I’ve ever tasted and that garlic rubbed crispy-warm bread is the perfect vehicle to absorb and to purvey more flavour.
+The tomatoes are some the sweetest I’ve ever tasted, and the garlic rubbed sour dough was the perfect vehicle to absorb and to purvey more flavour.
 I always order these.

 Queen scallop – ‘a la mama’ £6.30.
-The sweet scallop is diced and cooked in a rue with deep seafood qualities and fried with bread crumbs.
+The sweet scallop is diced and cooked in a rue with deep seafood qualities, then it’s fried with bread crumbs.
 It was wonderful, but my only complaint was that it was cold in the centre.
 What a shame.

 Deep water mussels £7.80.
 Briny and plump like how they should be and cooked from what tastes like sherry and seasoned with chives.
-The umami is prevalent and so it our appetite to make them disappear and quickly as possible!
+The umami is prevalent and so was our appetite to make them disappear as quickly as possible!

-Our carabinero’s at £16.80 a pop they’re not cheap but they are a grown-up prawn which aren’t to be confused with their cousins as it would be like comparing your top shelf Bells whisky to your Macallan.
-They’re flung onto the plancha and dressed simply with lemon and salt to bring our their inherent sweetness.
+Our carabinero’s at £16.80 a pop were not cheap, but they are a grown-up prawn which commands so much more respect.
+They’re left to loiter on the plancha until their singed on the outside and cooked in the middle.
+Then they’re dressed simply with lemon and salt to bring our their inherent sweetness.
 I have them every time they’re available.
-My only gripe is that they were a tad under-cooked this time.
-30 seconds more would have done them a world of wonder.
+My only gripe is that they were a tad under-cooked this time, 30 seconds more on each side was all they needed.

 Sucking head is acceptable here.

 I could eat them by the dozen.

-Octopus with capers £9.80 are a elemental thing to order.
-If you don’t you will miss out of the most buttery octopus in London..
-Period!
+Octopus with capers £9.80 are an essential order.
+If you don’t you will miss out on one of the best octopus dishes’ in London.

 Jamón and spinach tortilla £8.
-I’m in my element when I’m eating these and so you should too.
-Some say they are over seasoned to me they are perfect.
+I’m in my element when I’m eating these, and so you should be too.
+Some say they are over seasoned, to me they are perfect.